algchv/ToDoList/README.md

 # Project Name
-> A simple ToDoList project made with EJS and node.js
+> A simple ToDoList made with EJS and node.js

 ## Table of contents
 * [General info](#general-info)